ukushu/Ifrit/README.md

 + Ifrit have a little bit changed syntax to be more flexible.
 ```

-## Documentation / Instructions
+## Documentation / Instructions / Example Project

+Ifrit repository have no example project.
+Use instructions below:

 [How to use Ifrit's Fuse](https://github.com/ukushu/Ifrit/blob/main/Documentation/FuseInstructions.md)

 [How to use Ifrit's Levenstain](https://github.com/ukushu/Ifrit/blob/main/Documentation/LevenstainInstructions.md)

 [How to display search results in UI](https://github.com/ukushu/Ifrit/blob/main/Documentation/HowToUseSrchResult.md)

-## Example Project

-Ifrit repository have no example project.

-Use instructions above.
-They are clear enough.

 ## Installation